 - Content Parsing for each Microsoft Office Document

 Preparing Microsoft Office Files for Translation

-It is important to note that Smartling ingests all content for translation in Microsoft Word and Microsoft Excel files (excluding tab names).
-To exclude the tab name from translation, see Exclude Content from Translation and Restore.
+It is important to note that Smartling ingests all content for translation in Microsoft Word and Microsoft Excel files (excluding tab names, which are not ingested for translation).
+To exclude content from translation, see Exclude Content from Translation and Restore.

 For Powerpoint files, Smartling ingests all content in text boxes.
 By default, this means all text box content on the slides.
 You can choose to translate content in the Master Slide and/or speaker notes, upon file upload.

 Remember, text that is part of an image cannot be captured for translation.

 The translated Microsoft Word, Powerpoint, or Microsoft Excel file will contain the translated content only, as the source content is overwritten.